seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 - select the Dockerfile location
 - select Create

+##### Docker Registry

+- Docker Registry is an open source container registry
+- Docker Registry is free to use
+- Docker Registry is the default registry for Docker EE
+- Docker Registry is the default registry for Docker CE
+- Docker Registry is the default registry for Docker EE Basic
+- Docker Registry is the default registry for Docker EE Standard
+- Docker Registry is the default registry for Docker EE Advanced
+- github repository: github.com/docker/distribution (but your likely use docker registry image from Docker Hub)

 # Recommended VS Code extensions

 - Docker (allows you to run docker commands from VS Code)